Unorthodox immigration bill catches both parties by surprise

 “This Congress has been trying to fix immigration for 36 years,” Salazar said Wednesday, calling the bill a historic endeavor.
 “But today it’s a new day.
 And if any other member in both parties wants to work with us, or has a better idea, welcome.
 We’re more than willing to work with them.”

-Some in the Senate have noticed, with Sen. Chris Coons (D-Conn.) called the Dignity Act “an important step forward.”
+Some in the Senate have noticed, with Sen. Chris Coons (D-Del.) called the Dignity Act “an important step forward.”

 Even critics of the rollout gave the women spearheading the bill credit for their effort.

-Note: CORRECTION: Sen. Chris Coons represents Delaware in the Senate.
-His state affiliation was misidentified in an earlier version of this story.
-This story was updated at 8:59 a.m.